Preston-Landers/QuietPlaces/Readme.md

 ## Current TODO List ##

-* Implement geofenced ringer around quiet places
+* Implement actual geofenced ringer around quiet places
-* Ability to move or resize quiet places with gestures
+* Ability to resize quiet places with scale gestures
+  * Not critical because we have buttons to resize the selected place.
 * Discover/suggest quiet places automatically from Places API
+* Selection of Quiet Place is lost when changing device orientation
+* Add About and Help screens

 ## Software Engineering Challenges ##

+This section describes some of the mobile computing and software engineering challenges encountered developing this project.

 ### Testing location-centric apps is hard. ###